gddickinson/cell_edge_analysis/README.md

 ## Contributing

-We welcome contributions!
-Please read our contributing guidelines and submit pull requests for:
+Contributions welcome!
+Please read the contributing guidelines and submit pull requests for:
 - Bug fixes
 - New features
 - Documentation improvements